Koteshwr/Django-weather-api/README.md

 This repository contains a Django API that fetches weather data from the WeatherAPI and generates a JSON response.
 The API is designed to handle Cross-Origin Resource Sharing (CORS) using the django-cors-headers package, allowing it to be used by frontend applications from different origins.
 The API is successfully hosted on AWS.
 Features

-    Fetch weather data from the WeatherAPI.
+   1. Fetch weather data from the WeatherAPI.
-    Generate JSON response containing weather details.
+   2. Generate JSON response containing weather details.
-    Handle CORS to enable cross-origin requests.
+   3. Handle CORS to enable cross-origin requests.

 ## Prerequisites

 Before running the Django Weather API, ensure that you have the following installed:

-    Python (v3.6 or above)
+   1.Python (v3.6 or above)
-    Django (v3.x or above)
+   2.Django (v3.x or above)
-    django-cors-headers package
+   3.django-cors-headers package

 ## Getting Started

 Follow these steps to set up and run the Django Weather API:

    Clone the repository:

 ```python
 git clone https://github.com/your-username/django-weather-api.git
 cd django-weather-api
 ```

    Install the required Python packages (preferably in a virtual environment):

 ```python

 pip install -r requirements.txt
 ```
    Configure Django CORS Headers:

    Open the settings.py file in your Django project.

    Add 'corsheaders' to the INSTALLED_APPS list:

 ```python
 INSTALLED_APPS = [